September 11, 2014

 This could mean keeping the cats separated from each other while you work on the problem, or at least preventing contact between them during situations likely to trigger a fight.

 Spay or neuter your pets.
-The behavior of one intact animal can negatively affect all of your pets.
+The behavior of one intact pet can negatively affect all of your pets.

 - Don't count on the cats to "work things out."
 The more they fight, the worse the problem is likely to become.
 To stop a fight in progress, make a loud noise (like blowing a whistle), squirt the cats with water, or throw something soft at them.